-'February 2018 WLA Statement': The Draft Statement published on 22 February 2018 contains our decisions for the regulation of the market for the provision of wholesale local access services for the period April 2018 to March 2021 for notification to the EC.
+'March 2018 WLA Statement': The Statement published on 28 March 2018 contains our decisions for the regulation of the market for the provision of wholesale local access services for the period April 2018 to March 2021.

 Femtocell: A low-power wireless access point that operates in licensed spectrum to connect standard mobile devices to a mobile operator's network, typically using a residential DSL or cable broadband connection.